-.
-The benefit for banks is the potential for streamlined processes, reduced staff, and increase in accuracy.
-However, there are challenges to automating customer service for example.
+Retail and Investment banking, Operations, and IT are among the areas that could be automated.
+The benefit for banks is the potential for streamlined processes, reduced staff, and increased accuracy.
+However, there are challenges to automating customer service.
 Flexibility, judgment, and common sense cannot be achieved in automation.
-In addition, some customers get frustrated with standard scripts when dealing with phone centres.
+In addition, some customers may get frustrated with standard scripts when dealing with phone centers.
 Other high net worth individuals prefer to deal with dedicated advisors.
-Banks may not automate at the same time, but rather may follow the trend and data.
-If other banks are automating, customers are getting engaged, growth and profits persist, while staying away from fraud and hacking, then automation may win.
-For the foreseeable future, there are areas that will need human interaction, and technology will need people to manage it
+Also, banks may not automate at the same time, but rather follow the trend and data.
+If other banks are automating with customers becoming engaged, growth and profits persisting, all the while staying away from fraud and hacking, then automation may win.
+For the foreseeable future, there are areas that will need human interaction, so people will need to continue being involved.

 New technologies and data management may drive people to learn more about them, to catch up, to keep their jobs, or to look for better ones.
 Social media, especially professionally developed, along with educational institutions, could help to address the effects of the shift in the workforce.
 Regulators around the world will continue playing an important role in managing Fintech innovations.
 This must be accomplished in a way that protects consumers, promotes growth, and results in efficiency.